zylstraa/EarthquakesTN/README.md

 ## Data Question 4: Web Scraping Earthquake Data

+*This project was for Nashville Software School to be completed as a group.
+My contribution to the project is located in the Alexa folder.*

 ### Part 1:
 Nate Silver discusses the difficulty of predicting earthquakes in **The Signal and the Noise**.
 Nevertheless, we will try to identify some patterns by analyzing the deadly earthquakes that have occurred since 1900.